litmuschaos/litmus-docs/website/docs/node-restart.md

 ### Watch Chaos progress

-- Setting up a watch of the number of repicas scaling and its state in the Kubernetes Cluster
+- View the status of the nodes as they are subjected to node restart.

-  `watch kubectl get pods -n <namespace>`
+  `watch -n 1 kubectl get nodes`

 ### Check Chaos Experiment Result

-- Check whether the nodes can accomodate the application pods in the given timeout(Total Chaos Duration) , once the experiment (job) is completed.
+- Check whether the application is resilient to the node restart, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-pod-autoscaler -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-node-restart -n <application-namespace>`

-## Pod Autoscaler Experiment Demo
+### Node Restart Experiment Demo

-- A sample recording of this experiment execution will be provided soon.
+- A sample recording of this experiment execution will be added soon.